glitter-bug/Bangazon-Platform-API/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings or errors
 - [ ] I have added test instructions that prove my fix is effective or that my feature works
+- [ ] I have written tests for all of the code